The season for tricks and treats...

 Candy Corn Facts

-- Candy corn has been made with the same recipe by the Jelly Belly Candy Company since around 1900.
+- Candy corn has been made with the same recipe (sugar, corn syrup, and marshmallow) by the Jelly Belly Candy Company since around 1900.

 Vampire Fact: There really are so-called vampire bats, but they're not from Transylvania.
 They live in Central and South America and feed on the blood of cattle, horses and birds.